kubernetes/website/content/en/blog/_posts/2022-05-06-storage-capacity-GA/index.md

 drivers with storage capacity tracking, a prototype was developed and discussed in [a PR](https://github.com/kubernetes/autoscaler/pull/3887).
-It was meant to work with arbitrary CSI drivers, but that flexibility made it hard to configure and slowed down scale up operations: because autoscaler was unable to simulate volume provisioning, it only scaled the cluster by one node at a time, which was seen as insufficient.
+It was meant to work with arbitrary CSI drivers, but that flexibility made it hard to configure and slowed downscale up operations: because autoscaler was unable to simulate volume provisioning, it only scaled the cluster by one node at a time, which was seen as insufficient.

 Therefore that PR was not merged and a different approach with tighter coupling between autoscaler and CSI driver will be needed.
-For this a better understanding is needed about which local storage CSI drivers are used in combination with cluster autoscaling.
+For this, a better understanding is needed about which local storage CSI drivers are used in combination with cluster autoscaling.
 Should this lead to a new KEP, then users will have to try out an implementation in practice before it can move to beta